UTHT/pod1-electronics-scripts/README.md

 ### Pull Requests (w/ Testing Documentation)

 Feature branches are to be pulled into a **staging** branch, and pull requests **MUST**:
-- Have the team leaders (i.e. Orest, Urmil) listed as "Reviewers" so that they can review the PR;
+- Have the team leaders (Orest, Urmil) listed as "Reviewers" so that they can review the PR;
 - List a summary of changes made in the feature branch commits leading up to the PR;
-- Provide documentation proving working functionality (i.e. whoever is in possession of the sensor corresponding to the feature branch **MUST** be able to *clone*, *setup*, and *run* the code successfully - without modification - meeting the *expected output*);
+- Provide documentation proving working functionality (whoever is in possession of the sensor corresponding to the feature branch **MUST** be able to *clone*, *setup*, and *run* the code successfully - without modification - meeting the *expected output*);

 Upon confirmation of successful operation, the PR will be **squash merged** by one of the team leaders as a SemVer-compliant versioned change (i.e. "VN200 Test Sketch V0.1" for an early beta sketch, or "VN200 Library V1.0" for a well-tested library full release).